Mesa Arch In Canyonlands National Park

 Our first stop was to catch the sunrise at Mesa Arch.
 The iconic view is a favorite amongst park visitors and photographers and is up there with some of the best views in the entire National Park System.

-Mesa Arch is 27 feet long and sits perched on the edge of you, as you likely guessed… a mesa.
+Mesa Arch is 27 feet long and sits perched on the edge of , as you likely guessed… a mesa.
 It frames sweeping views of the canyon far below and the La Sal Mountains far off in the distance.

 Best time to visit Mesa Arch